 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Indeed, supply chain sustainability software has garnered renewed interest, in part because of new regulations aimed at increasing accountability, such as the U.K. Modern Slavery Act and the Paris Agreement.
-The first mandates that companies prove they are not buying goods or services from entities that practice or support slavery or child labor, and the latter is a global push toward a net-zero carbon future that spurs companies to take steps to ensure sustainability throughout their supply chains.
+The mandates that companies prove they are not buying goods or services from entities that practice or support slavery or child labor, and the latter is a global push toward a net-zero carbon future that spurs companies to take steps to ensure sustainability throughout their supply chains.
 But it is this expanding breadth of the definition of sustainability -- and the efforts to account for it -- that is ultimately reshaping both the movement and the software.

 Supply chain sustainability expands